Updated on December 10, 2024

 How to Manage Tooth Resorption

-If an external factor causes resorption, sometimes treatment is needed.
-This may include a night guard or removing an orthodontic appliance.
+Tooth resorption is managed by preserving the affected parts of the tooth.
+If an external factor causes resorption, it will have to be removed.
+This can include a night guard or an orthodontic appliance.

 Depending on the severity of resorption, several types of dental treatment are available to preserve the tooth, including: